AdaCore/gnat-llvm/README.md

       $ mv llvm-interface/gcc/gcc/ada llvm-interface/gnat_src

-- Install (and put in your PATH) a recent GNAT, e.g GNAT Community 2019, GCC 8 or GCC 9.
+- Install (and put in your PATH) a recent GNAT, e.g GNAT Community 2020 or GCC 9.

 - Install LLVM and Clang 10.0.0